It’s shiny and new again!

 The old blog was implemented as a Lift app.
 A lot of content (i.e. the posts) was generated on-the-fly when you requested a page.
 Lift is a great framework overall, but it just wasn’t the right fit for my blog.
 In a word, it was ‘overkill’.

-• A Lift app is a .war file.
-It has to run inside a Java EE servlet container.
+file.
+It has to run inside a Java EE servlet container. - A

 To sum up, it was too big and slow to work with.